Inquiry Question

 Auxins

 Auxins are responsible for many aspects of plant growth, including cellular elongation and stimulating shoot growth.
-It is manufactured mostly in the shoot tips, and in parts of developing flowers and seeds.
+They are manufactured mostly in the shoot tips and in parts of developing flowers and seeds.
 Auxins control plant aging and senescence and play a role in seed dormancy.
 Synthetic auxins, such as 2,4-D, are used as herbicides to kill many types of broad-leaved plants.

 Cytokinins